Vertically Align Text in Google Docs

 4. Using Line Spacing for Limited Vertical Adjustment

 While Google Docs does not have direct vertical alignment controls, line spacing can be used to create a limited vertical adjustment for text.
+This method is best when you need to nudge text slightly up or down within a paragraph.

 Adjusting Line Spacing